 Today, I will talk about the importance of performing the dumbbell swing with proper form.
 You want a neutral spine and pelvis so you have your back stacked up on the pelvis.
 I will discuss that more in detail below.

 How To Do A Dumbbell Swing Without Back Pain

 CLICK HERE to watch the YouTube video.

-The big problem is a lot of people will lose that stacking, which takes away the effectiveness of the exercise and increases the risk of injury.
+The big problem with dumbbell swings is a lot of people will lose that stacking of the back and hips, which takes away from the effectiveness of the exercise and increases the risk of injury.

 I am going to get Orsy to demonstrate.

 Start off with a Regular Dumbbell Swing with no movement.

 Really set in those shoulders, nice and tall, and just go through the dumbbell swing to shoulder height.
 I want to highlight that there are parts that move and there are parts that don’t move.
 All that is moving here are your shoulders.
 Nothing else is moving.